RocketMan/zookeeper/docs/Albums.md

 ### Update

 Update album with tag \_id_ by issuing a PATCH request to `api/v1/album/_id_`.
-Album details are in request body in same format returned by GET.
+Album details are in the request body in same format returned by GET.
 Attributes not specified in the PATCH request remain unchanged.
 X-APIKEY authentication required, must belong to 'm' group.

 Update the album's linked label by issuing a PATCH request to `api/v1/album/_id_/relationships/label`, where \_id_ is the album tag.